Redis

 $redis->get('test_key');

-If your application uses a Redis server cluster, you should define these clusters using the clusters key in the Redis configuration file:
+If your application uses Redis clusters, define them in the Redis configuration with the clusters key:

 return [